Harinirajan25/Digital-Clock/README.md

 # Digital-Clock
-Sure, here’s a README.md file for a project that creates a digital clock using Python and the Tkinter library:
+Digital clock using Python and the Tkinter library:

 ---